Asturians

 - Parental Engagement

-- Parents in Asturias are actively involved in their children's education, often participating in school activities and supporting educational initiatives that promote cultural heritage.
+- Parents are actively involved in their children's education, often participating in school activities and decision-making.

 - Family And Social Structure